 Latex is a milky fluid that comes from the tropical rubber tree.
 Hundreds of everyday products contain latex.
 Repeated exposure to a protein in natural latex can make you more likely to develop a latex allergy.
 If your immune system detects the protein, a reaction can start in minutes.
-You could get a rash, asthma and in rare cases shock from latex exposure.
+You could get a rash or asthma.
+In rare cases you could have a severe reaction called anaphylaxis.

 Your doctor may use a physical exam and skin and blood tests to diagnose it.
 There are medicines to treat a reaction, but it is best to try to avoid latex.
 Common latex products include